Direct Line magazine

 There’s a huge variety of bangers and rockets to choose from, but make sure you buy what’s sensible for your garden.

-Category 2 and 3 fireworks are allowed to be used in a home environment, with category 4 to be used by professionals only.
+Category 2 and 3 fireworks can be used in a private garden, but category 4 are only to be used by professionals.

 Category 2, otherwise known as garden fireworks, have a minimum spectator distance of 8 metres.
 Category 3, also known as display fireworks, require a much bigger minimum spectator distance of 15 metres.

-These are minimum requirements for your safety, so extend the spectator distance where possible.
+Remember, these are minimum requirements designed to keep everyone safe, so extend the spectator distance wherever possible.

 Remember, each firework has its own set of hazards and they all have different instructions to account for this.
 Make sure you read the guidelines carefully.
-If a firework doesn’t go off, don’t be tempted to go and check what went wrong; it could still explode and you'd then be at risk of serious injury.
+If a firework doesn’t go off, don’t be tempted to go and check what went wrong; it could still explode and cause serious injury.

-Always check before buying that fireworks show the British Standard Kitemark BS7114.
+Before buying fireworks, always check they have the British Standard Kitemark BS7114.
 Also, only ever buy them in full packs rather than individually or in packs where some have been taken out.

 Store safely